Kyagara/equinox/README.md

 Breaking changes in the library itself (client reworks, removal/rename of internal methods) will require a major version (n.x.x) bump, fixes will occur in a patch (x.x.n).

-The Riot API does not follow semver, breaking changes such as removal of endpoints methods or even entire endpoints will require a **minor** version (x.n.x) bump.
+The Riot API does not follow semver and changes often, breaking changes such as removal of endpoints methods or even entire endpoints will require a **minor** version (x.n.x) bump.

-In `go`, new major versions are an annoyance, requiring adding to **every** import path the new version, so I want to keep them to a minimum.
-For example, `github.com/Kyagara/equinox/internal/client` will be `github.com/Kyagara/equinox/v2/internal/client`.
+In `go`, new major versions of a library are an annoyance, requiring adding/changing **every** import path to the new version, so I want to keep them to a minimum.
+For example, `github.com/Kyagara/equinox/internal/client` will be `github.com/Kyagara/equinox/v2/internal/client`, then `github.com/Kyagara/equinox/v3/internal/client`...

-Older versions are not supported (versions before v1 are outright broken), always keep the library up-to-date with the latest version.
+Older versions are not supported (versions before v1 are outright broken and shouldn't be used), always keep the library up-to-date with the latest version.

 ## Disclaimer